thephez/dash-docs/_includes/helpers/summaries.md

 {% assign summary_sendToAddress="spends an amount to a given address." %}
 {% assign summary_setAccount="puts the specified address in the given account." %}
 {% assign summary_setBan="attempts add or remove a IP/Subnet from the banned list." %}
-{% assign summary_setGenerate="was removed in Bitcoin Core 0.13.0." %}
+{% assign summary_setGenerate="enables or disables hashing to attempt to find the next block." %}
 {% assign summary_setNetworkActive="disables/enables all P2P network activity." %}
 {% assign summary_setTxFee="sets the transaction fee per kilobyte paid by transactions created by this wallet." %}
 {% assign summary_signMessage="signs a message with the private key of an address." %}